Click to see full size.

 About the Contributors

-Bob is an Australian psychologist, among (many) other things.
+Bob is an Australian psychotherapist, among (many) other things.
 He got the idea for this book when his favourite nephew died of cancer, aged only thirty-eight.
 Also, he has realised, long ago, that cancer is one of the symptoms of the malaise of society.
 He has been concerned to create a more human-friendly future since 1972, and this book fits into the gamut of his activities that includes environmental activism, cooperative living, personal self-reliance, voluntary poverty and the simple enjoyment of life.

 So far, Bob has been fortunate in that he has avoided cancer.
 There are no guarantees, ever, but he feels that regular meditation, vigorous physical exercise, an excellent diet and creativity have kept his immune system well fed and happy.